spolentarutti44/alternative-humane-helper/README.md

 ## 📖 Usage

-### Managing Animals
+### Managing Furry Friends

-1. Navigate to **Animals** in the sidebar
+1. Navigate to **Furry Friends** in the sidebar
-2. Click "Add New Animal" to register a new animal
+2. Click "Add New Furry Friend" to register a new furry friend
 3. Fill in details: name, species, breed, age, gender, status
 4. Upload a photo (optional)
 5. Add medical notes and intake information
-6. Click "Save" to add the animal
+6. Click "Save" to add the furry friend

 ### Managing Fosters

 1. Navigate to **Fosters** in the sidebar
 2. Click "Add New Foster" to register a foster family
 3. Fill in contact information and capacity
-4. Assign animals to foster families using the "Assign" button
+4. Assign furry friends to foster families using the "Assign" button
 5. Track foster assignments and history

 ### Scheduling